elvissteinjr/DesktopPlus/README.md

 Download and extract the latest archive from the [releases page](https://github.com/elvissteinjr/DesktopPlus/releases).
 Follow instructions in the included [readme file](assets/readme.txt).

+### Nightly Build

+An automated build based on the latest code changes can be downloaded from [here](https://nightly.link/elvissteinjr/DesktopPlus/workflows/nightly/master).
+Keep in mind that nightly builds are unstable and mostly untested.
+Prefer the latest release if possible.

 ### Building from Source

 The Visual Studio 2019 Solution builds out of the box with no further external dependencies.